This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

 The Alternative Certification program is designed to prepare students to become effective classroom teachers.
 Special education teachers are in high demand.
 This two-year provisional certification program is an alternative route for candidates that have a bachelor's degree or higher and a desire to pursue a Missouri teacher's certification in the area of mild to moderate/cross categorical special education.

 Interested candidates may contact the department to make an appointment for an initial audit to determine viability in the program.
 Students who meet the below admission requirements will teach in the area of special education in a Missouri school district while completing a program of study consisting of 32-33 graduate credit hours.
-Coursework may be completed through on-site and online classes available at Northwest Missouri State University, Kansas City Center in Liberty, MO, the St. Joseph Center, and other convenient locations based on demand.
+Coursework may be completed through on-site and online classes available at Northwest Missouri State University, Kansas City Center located on the Maple Woods Community College campus, and the St. Joseph Center, and other convenient locations based on demand.
 Supervision is provided for students through observations offering valuable feedback to students to become successful teachers.
 Completion requirements include above coursework, a passing score on the prescribed PRAXIS II exams for special education and a teacher work sample.